rodr0m4/minesweeper/README.md

 This code is very WIP, several features are missing:

 * Client Library
-* Marking a Tile with a flag or a question mark.
 * A persistant implementation of Game
 * Time Tracking
 * Multiple accounts
 * Multiple games
-* Not revealing the internal state of every tile (right now it just shows everything).

 ## Design Decisions